 2. Naming Your Business.

 If you plan on using something other than your own name, you will need to apply for a DBA – Doing Business As.
-You will need to research to make sure that someone else hasn’t already taken your company name.
-This is also a good time to look at available domain names for your website or blog if you plan to have one.
+You will need to research to make sure that someone else hasn’t already taken your company name, or trademarked it.
+To see if someone else is using the business name you're considering, check out the US Patent and Trademark Office website.
+This is also an excellent time to look at available domain names for your website or blog if you plan to have one.

 4. Bank Accounts.